Junrulin0225/Medical-and-Chest-xRay-Report-Classification-System/README.md

 #### Workflow
 - Step 1: I cleaned the 17 missing data since their cancer type and text are both missing.
 I then converted cancer type into numeric form by using **function** and **if statement** instead of LabelEncoder to review some basic concepts of Python.

 - Step 2: Now it is time to clean dirty text!
-The steps for this are
+The steps are
   1. covert all the characters to lowercase
   2. remove unwanted space and non-English characters
   3. tokenize the text into words